ANSLab-UHN/sEMG-TypingDatabase/README.md

 for neurotechnological human-machine interfaces](link)

 ## Overview
-Dataset containing sEMG data for every alphabetical letter collected from 19 participants across 2 days of testing
+Code and sample participant for dataset containing sEMG data for every alphabetical letter collected from 19 participants across 2 days of testing.
+The full dataset is included _____

 ## Dataset Description
 19 able-bodied participants were instrumented with 16 channels of sEMG, 8 channels per arm, placed in a circular arrangement on their upper forearm.
-Participants are labelled from **P1-P20** (excluding P11 that does not appear in the dataset as the data was corrupted).
+Participants are labelled from **P1-P19**.

 Two sessions on different days were conducted for each participant.
 During each session participants performed two recordings for each letter,